miraficus/PacenotePal/README.md

 How it works
 ------------

-1. Start the program.
+1. Set the audio for the in-game spotter to 0%
-2. Select your stage.
-These are the names the game uses internally, and they may not correspond to the names in the game.
+2. Start the program
-3. Press start
+3. Select your stage
-4. Set the audio for the in-game spotter to 0%
+4. Press start
 5. Drive to the start of the stage.
 As the countdown starts, press the space bar.
-You will hear a beep.
+You will hear a beep

-Changing the voice can be done by replacing the files in the folder `voices`.
-Changing the pacenotes can be done by editing the JSON files in the pacenotes folder.
+Adding a voice can be done by adding a folder in the folder `voices`.
+Changing the pacenotes can be done by editing the YAML files in the `pacenotes` folder, or adding a new file.

 Thanks to
 ---------